 - “We like the roaster but the auto functions shut down too early so we just use it on manual.”

 Is $350 too high a price to pay for a quality coffee bean roaster you can use at home?
 Definitely not!
 It’s the priciest of the roasters on our list, but it’s worth it if you want total control over the roasting process.

 Top Pick: Gene Cafe CBR-101 Home Coffee Roaster

-This roaster is designed to turn half a pound of green beans into fully toasted coffee ready to grind and brew in just 15 minutes.
+I include this roaster on my list of best home coffee roasters due to its ability to turn half a pound of green beans into fully toasted coffee ready to grind and brew in just 15 minutes.
 It’s a classic cylinder drum roaster, with a roast chamber fully visible so you can keep an eye on the progress of the beans.
-The little machine comes with multiple air flow and temperature settings, giving you total control over the roasting process.
+The little machine comes with multiple airflow and temperature settings, giving you total control over the roasting process.